-14.1 In some cases, the costs of remediation may exceed the value of the land in its current use (as defined in Section 3 of the Statutory Guidance) after the required remediation has been carried out.
-In such circumstances, Carlisle City Council will consider waiving or reducing its costs recovery from a Class B person if that person demonstrates to the satisfaction of the Authority that the costs of remediation are likely to exceed the value of the land.
-In this context, the "value" will be taken to be the value that the remediated land would have on the open market, at the time the cost recovery decision is made, disregarding any possible blight arising from the contamination

-14.2 In general, the extent of the waiver or reduction in cost recovery will be sufficient to ensure that the costs of remediation borne by the Class B person do not exceed the value of the land.
-However, Carlisle City Council should seek to recover more of its costs to the extent that the remediation would result in an increase in the value of any other land from which the Class B person would benefit.
+- 14.1 In some cases, the costs of remediation may exceed the value of the land in its current use (as defined in Section 3 of the Statutory Guidance) after the required remediation has been carried out.
+In such circumstances, the Council will consider waiving or reducing its costs recovery from a Class B person if that person demonstrates to the satisfaction of the Authority that the costs of remediation are likely to exceed the value of the land.
+In this context, the "value" will be taken to be the value that the remediated land would have on the open market, at the time the cost recovery decision is made, disregarding any possible blight arising from the contamination (this only applies if the remediated value of the land is less than the cost of the remediation). - 14.2 In general, the extent of the waiver or reduction in cost recovery will be sufficient to ensure that the costs of remediation borne by the Class B person do not exceed the value of the land.
+However, the Council should seek to recover more of its costs to the extent that the remediation would result in an increase in the value of any other land from which the Class B person would benefit.